Generation Patient Applauds Re-Introduction of Legislation to Combat Deceptive Drug Ads

 Nearly 90% of teens and young adults who use social media say they use it to find information about their healthcare.
 However, as pharmaceutical marketers have shifted more and more of their budgets towards selling their products on social media, especially via paid influencers, the FDA’s regulation has lagged behind.

-The Protecting Patients from Deceptive Drug Ads Online Act, introduced by Sen. Durbin (D-IL) and Sen. Braun (R-IN), directs the FDA to update and enforce its regulations for how prescription drugs are promoted on social media, focusing the agency’s attention specifically on deceptive or misleading communications by telehealth companies, social media influencers, and healthcare providers.
+The Protecting Patients from Deceptive Drug Ads Act, introduced by Sen. Durbin (D-IL) and Sen. Marshall (R-KS), directs the FDA to update and enforce its regulations for how prescription drugs are promoted on social media, focusing the agency’s attention specifically on deceptive or misleading communications by telehealth companies, social media influencers, and healthcare providers.
 The legislation will tackle misinformation and manipulative advertising tactics by:

 • Enforcing the same accurate information requirement on social media advertising that the FDA has for ads on TV, in newspapers, etc. That means making sure all drug communications on social media must include clear and accurate information about side effects, contraindications, and effectiveness.